-[Akita Prefecture] What is Hatahata Sushi?
-Introducing details from when it's delicious to how to make it
+What is Hatahata Sushi?
+Learn more about how to make it from delicious seasons to how to make it [Akita Prefecture]

 When you think of delicious fish from Akita Prefecture, you immediately think of Tahata, but is there anyone who thinks that it is not suitable as a souvenir because it does not keep for a long time?